marta-rakowska/qa_manual_challenge/README.md

 ### Subtask 1️⃣

-The goal of this task was to write SQL queries based on stories.
+The goal of this task was to write SQL queries.

 11. I made a mistake while entering the surname of Ania Miler and I entered Muler.
 Find and use a function that will correct my error.